Assignment 4: Cache Lab (due on Thu, Nov 13, 2025 at 11:59pm)

 • Direct Mapped (1 point): These tests use only one line per set ($K=1$), so that all eviction policies are equivalent (you don’t even need to implement a policy to pass these tests).

 You must pass all tests in a test suite to receive its points.
-You can check your grade with ./grade:
+The output will show you which trace and command line arguments resulted in wrong outputs:

 $ ./grade